KiranKumarDevapatla/weatherapp--Reactjs/README.md

-# Weather App
+# Vathavarnapp

-This is a simple weather application built with React.
+This is a weather application built with React.
 It uses the OpenWeatherMap API to fetch weather data.